Healthy living Hot weather: risks and preventive measures

 • If you have to perform physical work, drink two to four glasses of a cool non-alcoholic drink per hour.

-• When outside, keep to the shade as much as possible, wear light clothing and keep your head covered if it’s sunny.
+• When outside, keep to the shade as much as possible, wear light clothing and sunglasses and keep your head covered if it’s sunny.

 • Never leave children or people in poor health in a parked vehicle or in direct sunlight, even for brief periods.